WSRogers98/Comp401/README.md

 # Comp401
 Comp401 Assignments and Test code
 This folder contains everything I did durring 401.
-There were several issues with uploading the code to a new computer so some errors in assignment names may exist.
+There were several issues with uploading the code to a new computer so some files may be duplicates or named incorrectly.
 This is for my use only do not copy.